pupilfirst/wd201-scripts/tdd/README.md

 Then the cycle continues.

-TDD banks on _short development cycle_ where we get feedback early on and can prevent mistakes that might prove costly at a later stage.
+TDD banks on a _short development cycle_ where we get feedback early on and can prevent mistakes that might prove costly later.